DORF / BOARD OF DIRECTORS

 www.megfureycreative.com

-Lise Ragbir has dedicated her 20-year career to creating access to a range of art experiences.
+Lise Ragbir is a co-founder of VERGE and independent writer who has dedicated her 20-year career to creating access to a range of art experiences.
 She has worked with corporate and public collections, non- and for-profit organizations, and organized exhibitions featuring artists Dawoud Bey, Genevieve Gaignard, Jacob Lawrence, and Deborah Roberts, among others.
 She is the co-editor of Collecting Black Studies: The Art of Material Culture (2020), and her essays about race, identity, immigration, and cultural representation have appeared in Hyperallergic, Frieze, Artnet, The Guardian, Time Magazine, USA Today, The Boston Globe and other publications.
 Lise is a graduate of Harvard University’s Museum Studies program.

 www.liseragbir.com